agenteo/agenteo.github.com/source/_drafts/automating-repetitive-tasks-when-working-on-ruby-on-rails-applications.md

   - automation
 ---

-Ruby on Rails has a list of default tasks helping speeding up development.
+Ruby on Rails speeds up development with a series of default generators and tasks.
 Some examples are:

 {% highlight bash %}
 rake db:setup